LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Debugging messages in tests
 ---------------------------

-Sometimes is useful to write debugging or logging messages from tests when running them manually.
+Sometimes it is useful to write debugging or logging messages from tests when running them manually.
 But those messages are better suppressed when running the tests automated.
 A common solution is to use debug _meta-messages_.
 For
 example: